 - Office of the Immigration Services Commissioner Making sure all immigration advisers fulfil the requirements of good practice.

-- Independent Police Complaints Commission.
+- Independent Office for Police Conduct.

 - Independent Complaints Reviewer investigates complaints about Land Registry, The National Archives, The Northern Ireland Youth Justice Agency, Children’s Commissioner for Wales.

 Charity fundraising is regulated in a number of ways.
 Local authorities licence street collections, while the Charity Commission (in England and Wales) registers and oversees accounting and reporting.

 - The Fundraising Regulator launched summer 2016, covering England and Wales.
 It runs a Fundraising Preference Service for people to opt-out of contacts with fundraisers.

 - In Scotland, see Scottish Fundraising Standards Panel website.

 - Northern Ireland now comes under the Fundraising Regulator too.

 - Public Fundraising Regulatory Association has merged with Chartered Institute of Fundraising.

 - Office of Communication, Ofcom, covers telecoms , media (radio, television, but not BBC) and more.